satish1240/apigee-microgateway-plugins/oauth/README.md

   tokenCacheSize: 150

-  # Skips the oauth if this is present and urls are mentioned.
+  # Skips the oauth if this section is present and any URIs mentioned.
 Example as:

-  skipurl:
+  skipURI:
      - /healthcheck
      - /ping
 ```